stamov/GenId.jl/README.md

   * If there is a way to automatically marshall UUIDs from a UUID wrapper type to databases using [DBInterface.jl](https://github.com/JuliaDatabases/DBInterface.jl), will be implemented;
   * Support basic IO over streams (see [CodecBase.jl](https://github.com/JuliaIO/CodecBase.jl) and [TranscodingStreams.jl](https://github.com/JuliaIO/TranscodingStreams.jl));
   * Provide support functions for [StructTypes](https://github.com/JuliaData/StructTypes.jl).
-* Split machine_id field into at least one more (optional) field and alias it with thread_id.
-Add possible aliases for domain/user_id etc.;
 * Add support for 128 bit specific UUIDs (e.g. ULID + some of the official RFC proposals) - high priority;
 * Add few more encodings and support declarative grouping through hyphens in textual representations - very low priority.